SirusDoma/Genode.Audio/README.md

 You can also call specific OpenAL function between playback functions (`Play()`, `Pause()` and `Stop()`).
 Unlike OpenGL, OpenAL may not contains specific states, however it is recommended to check for OpenAL error when performing OpenAL operations.

 Cgen.Audio provides OpenAL Error Checker.
-It is part of internal module, but it exposed to public and you can use it.
+It is part of low level module, but it exposed to public and you can use it.

 ```
     using Cgen.Internal.OpenAL;